 All are welcome and no singing experience is necessary.
 You’ll get a song sheet at the door, and Daveed and Nobu will teach you the vocal arrangement.
-You will perform along with Wainwright, gathered around the Last Column, and then be part of a procession and final performance on the newly dedicated Memorial Glade.
+You will then perform "Hallelujah" with Wainwright in Foundation Hall, and then proceed to the newly dedicated Memorial Glade for a final performance.
 ALL ARTS, a member of the WNET family of public media organizations, will film the program for future airing on its free broadcast channel and streaming platform.

 Join us for this special program at 4:30 p.m.
 Tickets are complimentary but required, and can be reserved here.